 Specialization in Classics

-A language-intensive course of study with approximately two-thirds of your courses within the discipline while still allowing students to choose from a variety of classical studies courses.
+A language-intensive program of study with approximately two-thirds of courses taken within the discipline while still allowing students to choose from a variety of classical studies courses.

 Major in Classical Studies

-A major is an intensive course of study in one discipline, with approximately half of your courses within the discipline with room for an optional minor in any other Arts and Science discipline.
+A major is an intensive program of study in one discipline, with approximately half of the courses taken within the discipline, with room for an optional minor in any other Arts and Science discipline.

 Medial in Classical Studies

-A dual course of study in Classics and any other Arts discipline.
+A dual program of study in Classical Studies and any other Arts discipline.

 Minor in Classical Studies

-A minor is a less intensive course of study in the discipline that must be combined with a major in another discipline.
+A minor is a less intensive program of study in the discipline that must be combined with a major in another discipline.

 Classics - MA

 International opportunities are available (excavations, language schools, and studies in both Greece and Italy), some of which can be found posted on our Classics Department bulletin board just outside the elevator on the 5th floor of Watson Hall.
-The Department offers two of its own archaeological excavations, one in Jordan (CLST 408 - Archaeological Fieldwork Practicum I) and one in Italy (CLST 409 - Archaeological Fieldwork Practicum II).
+The Department offers two of its own archaeological excavations, one in Italy (CLST 409 - Archaeological Fieldwork Practicum II) and one in Macedonia (CLST 412 and CLST 413 - Archaeological Fieldwork Practicum III).
 During the summer, the Bader International Study Centre offers a Field School in British Archaeology.
 This intensive five-week program incorporates two for-credit courses on Roman Britain and Medieval Britain with the practical learning experience of excavation.

 For other dig and study opportunities, check out the Archaeological Fieldwork Opportunities Bulletin (AFOB) and Archaeological Projects in the Near East and Egypt.
-You should also check out information at the International Programs Office (IPO) located in Mackintosh-Corry Hall, or by dropping by the Department and speaking with our Undergraduate Chair.
+You should also check out information at the International Programs Office (IPO) located in Mackintosh-Corry Hall, or by arranging an appointment to speak with our Undergraduate Chair.

 Many of our Classics courses provide an excellent foundation for, or complement studies in, other subject areas.
 Our under‐graduates have gone on to a variety of occupations and have been accepted in graduate programs nationally and internationally.